-Maybe we just hadn’t noticed the small spattering of gold and orange, on the leaves on the big maple tree, closest to the Third Line.
-I suppose we could recall some flocks of geese honking, and flying over the house, in the past couple of weeks, but we thought nothing of it at the time.
+Maybe we just hadn’t noticed the small spattering of gold and orange leaves on the big maple tree closest to the Third Line.
+I suppose we could recall some flocks of geese honking and flying over the house in the past couple of weeks, but we thought nothing of it at the time.

 After all, it was still hot outside, and our trees were wearing their summer greens.
 Both the days and evenings were much quieter now, so we knew that meant that many of our songbirds had left for the season.
 We could see the branches of the trees in the orchard behind the house were drooping with the weight of the apples, as they hung close to the ground.

 Arlene Stafford in the apple orchard, behind the Stafford house, 1964

 The Perth Fair was over for another year, and we had already been back to class at Glen Tay School, catching up with our friends, and finding out what they’d done all summer.
 Our teacher, Mrs. Conboy, had made the rounds in the classroom, and handed out the Hilroy notebooks, and packs of brand new Laurentian coloured pencils.

 Glen Tay Public School, Bathurst Township (Tay Valley Township) Lanark County